maximebj/agb.plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go in 'Blocks' menu to manage your blocks
+3. Go in 'Blocks' menu to manage blocks and settings

-__This plugin requires Gutenberg plugin__

 == Frequently Asked Questions ==

 = What is Advanced Gutenberg Blocks? =

 AGB brings new blocks for the new WordPress editor and a settings page to configure them.
+AGB also provides a page to tweak the WordPress editor, and deactivate native blocks that you don't want to use.

 == Screenshots ==

 == Changelog ==

+= 1.6 (19/12/2018) =
+* New: Dashboard to manage blocks
+* New: separate Dashboard to disable native blocks
+* Fixed: a bug preventing activation
+* Fixed: loss of options data

 = 1.5 (17/12/2018) =
 * New Feature: "Editor settings" - tweak editor setting without code!